-The therapeutic landscape continues to evolve.
+The therapeutic landscape around TAVR and other endovascular procedures continues to evolve.
 While stroke rates have been reduced in certain procedures with the advent of cerebral protection – such as carotid artery stenting – the issue is just beginning to come to the forefront of other procedures, such as aortic valve replacement.

-Clinical evidence is showing that cerebral embolic debris is generated in the vast majority of patients undergoing TAVR1, which can range up to one centimeter in size and has been captured during the use of a variety of different transcatheter valves and interventional approaches.2,3
+Clinical evidence is showing that cerebral embolic debris is generated in the vast majority of patients undergoing TAVR,1 which can range up to one centimeter in size and has been captured during the use of a variety of different transcatheter valves and interventional approaches.2,3 In fact, the SENTINEL trial showed that one in four TAVR patients had an average of 25 pieces of debris captured and removed by the Sentinel that were visible to the naked eye.4

-This cerebral embolic debris causes new cerebral lesions, which are found in the vast majority of patients who have undergone TAVR.9 In fact, ischemic cerebral damage has been shown to occur in more than 84% of TAVR patients.4
+This cerebral embolic debris causes new cerebral lesions, which are found in the vast majority of patients who have undergone TAVR.4 In fact, ischemic cerebral damage has been shown to occur in more than 84% of TAVR patients.5

-Ischemic cerebral lesions may lead to clinically apparent strokes or they may cause cerebral infarcts with no overt “visible” neurological dysfunction, which are often referred to as “silent” cerebral infarcts5.
-These “silent” infarcts are associated with adverse neurological and cognitive consequences, including impaired mobility, physical decline, depression, cognitive dysfunction, and dementia.5 Results from the SENTINEL trial showed that the size and number of new ischemic cerebral infarcts correlate to cognitive outcomes and with the protection of Sentinel CPS, incremental ischemic infarcts to the brain were reduced by 42%.6
+Ischemic cerebral lesions may lead to clinically apparent strokes or they may cause cerebral infarcts with no overt “visible” neurological dysfunction, which are often referred to as “silent” cerebral infarcts6.
+These “silent” infarcts are associated with adverse neurological and cognitive consequences, including impaired mobility, physical decline, depression, cognitive dysfunction, and dementia.6 Results from the SENTINEL trial showed that the size and number of new ischemic cerebral infarcts correlate to cognitive outcomes, and with the protection of Sentinel, incremental ischemic infarcts to the brain were reduced by 42%.7

 A meta-analysis that examined a number of prospective TAVR studies using neurological assessments showed that new ischemic brain lesions were detected in 77.5% of unprotected TAVR patients.
-This meta-analysis also assessed the overall use of cerebral protection systems in TAVR and found there is a significant reduction in total lesion volume with the use of filter embolic protections systems, including the Sentinel CPS, versus deflection embolic protection systems.7
+This meta-analysis also assessed the overall use of cerebral protection systems in TAVR and found there is a significant reduction in total lesion volume with the use of filter embolic protections systems, including the Sentinel, versus deflection embolic protection systems.8

 In light of this evidence, cerebral protection is expected to become a standard of care to better protect the neurocognitive and neurological well-being of patients.